Articles in the Series:

 There are a number of other tools out there that you can use.
 Find the best solution that will be easy for you to collaborate and work together with your prospective students.
+Ask parents to provide your students with wireless headphones for kids.
 If the recording of a session is important to your clients, look for solutions that offer that functionality.
 The key is to determine what your clients want and need and find the best tool that you can use for your business.

 Invest in a computer system with camera, for videoconferencing.
 Consider getting notebook or tablet computer for on-the-go consultations with your students.

 Parents are your target market for this type of business.
 There are two needs that your online tutoring business will address:

 - Providing the student with a private tutor on a consistent basis